• Skip to main content

 • The Guardian launched “Reworked,” a year-long series on AI reshaping work.

-• Led by Samantha Oltman; centers workers rather than tech executives.
+• Led by Samantha Oltman, it centers workers rather than tech executives.

 • Signals a shift in big-newsroom AI coverage from tools to labor and power.